Rookout/docs/docs/source-repos.md

 ## Source Code Fetching
 ### Git Providers

-Rookout supports the following Git Providers:
+Rookout integrates directly to the cloud editions of the following Git Providers:
 1. Github
 2. BitBucket
 3. GitLab

+In addition, Rookout offers a desktop app for fetching source repositories from a local file system.
+This allows fetching source code from local editions of Git providers, as well as from Perforce.

 ##### Automatic Fetching
-To configure automatic fetching sources please add the following environment variables while deploying Rookout:
+To automatically fetch source code repositories from cloud based Github, Bitbucket or Gitlab, use the following environment variables while deploying rookout:
 1. ```ROOKOUT_COMMIT```  - String that indicates your git commit
 2. ```ROOKOUT_REMOTE_ORIGIN``` - String that indicates your git remote origin